 Dry eye syndrome is a condition in which you are unable to make enough tears or the right quality of tears to nourish and moisturize your eyes sufficiently.
 One common cause of the condition is the dysfunction of the meibomian glands in the eyelids, which are the tiny oil glands that are responsible for producing natural oils for your tears.
-Without the proper production of the oils, the tears that are produced will evaporate very quickly without properly moisturizing your eyes.
+Without the proper production of the oils, the tears produced will evaporate very quickly without properly moisturizing your eyes.
 The condition has a broad range of symptoms that can be very uncomfortable:

 - Gritty or sandy feeling in the eyes

 - Burning sensation